lhy0807/lhy0807.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Welcome!
-I am a final year Ph.D. candidate in Computer Science working with [Prof. George Konidaris](https://cs.brown.edu/people/gdk/) at [Brown University](https://en.wikipedia.org/wiki/Brown_University) and [Prof. Yunzhu Li](https://yunzhuli.github.io/) at [Columbia University](https://en.wikipedia.org/wiki/Columbia_University).
+I am a robotics researcher at NVIDIA, a final year Ph.D. candidate in Computer Science working with [Prof. George Konidaris](https://cs.brown.edu/people/gdk/) at [Brown University](https://en.wikipedia.org/wiki/Brown_University) and [Prof. Yunzhu Li](https://yunzhuli.github.io/) at [Columbia University](https://en.wikipedia.org/wiki/Columbia_University).
 My research interests revolve around the convergence of robotics, machine learning, and computer vision, particularly in the co-design of multi-modal perception and planning.
 My current focus is on developing deep learning models for environmental and object interaction, specifically leveraging tactile sensing and world models (video and particle-based).